Broyojo/prm_annotation_platform/README.md

 # PRM Annotation Platform

-## MVP Plans:
+## MVP Plans

-## Database Functional Requirements
+### Database Functional Requirements
-1. Users can create, read, update, and delete datasets, problems, annotations, and issues
+1. Users can create, read, update, and delete (CRUD) datasets, problems, annotations, and issues
 2. Users can download datasets, problems, annotations, and comments
 3. Version history is maintained through git

-## Interface Functional Requirements
+### Interface Functional Requirements
 1. People should be able to efficiently find problems which haven't been annotated yet
    * on the problems page, add a filter dropdown or something so it can do sorting, filtering, etc.
 2. Interface should show the question, answer, and model answer steps in correct LaTeX and rendering.